Fire Extinguisher Service, Sales & Training

 ABC, CO₂, Class K, clean agent, water mist, wheeled, and specialty extinguisher categories

-Full-Service Fire Extinguisher Support
+Full-Service Extinguisher Support

-What complete extinguisher work should actually include
+What complete extinguisher work should include

 Recurring extinguisher inspections, annual service, maintenance support, and broader program organization that help the property stay cleaner, safer, and more inspection-ready.

-New extinguisher supply for buildouts, tenant improvements, remodels, business openings, expanded hazard areas, kitchens, and properties trying to standardize their extinguisher inventory.
+New extinguisher supply for buildouts, tenant improvements, remodels, business openings, expanded hazard areas, kitchens, and properties trying to standardize their inventory.

 Extinguisher Types & Coverage

 One of the biggest customer mistakes is assuming a fire extinguisher is just a red can on the wall.
 In reality, extinguisher type matters, hazard type matters, and placement matters.
-A property should not be left with the wrong extinguisher in the wrong place just because nobody slowed down and looked at the actual environment.

 ABC dry chemical extinguishers for many common commercial settings